10 Best Havana Cuba Travel Guides

 Building a Two-Book Strategy

 Many experienced travelers carry two guides: a comprehensive or pocket guide for logistics, and a cultural companion for context.
-For example, pairing a neighborhood-focused Havana guide with a customs and etiquette book gives you both the map and the conversational awareness to navigate homestays comfortably.
+Pairing a neighborhood-focused Havana guide with a customs and etiquette book gives you both the map and the conversational awareness to navigate homestays comfortably.
 If you are traveling on a tight budget, a digital top-ten guide plus a freely available podcast or documentary can replicate some of that dual coverage without extra weight.

 Final Recommendation